kiranajith/kiranajith/README.md

-- 🔭 I’m currently working on Flutter Android Studio Projects
+- 🔭 I’m a Graduate student at the University of Maryland,College Park
-- 🌱 I’m currently learning DS Algo
+- 🌱 I have a Bachelors degree in Electronics and Communication
-- 📫 How to reach me: I have an email 📧paurushbatishfbd@gmail.com.
+- 📫 How to reach me: I have an email 📧kiran99@umd.edu
 - ⚡ Fun fact: Playing dance music can help ward off mosquitoes 🦟

 [![Kiran's GitHub stats](https://github-readme-stats-blush-eight.vercel.app/api?username=kiranajith&count_private=true&show_icons=true&theme=merko)](https://github.com/anuraghazra/github-readme-stats)